-Voice-based AR applications.
 There are several benefits of involving voice in the interaction methods.
 First, voice-based interaction can improve the immersion of AR experience.
 Second, it is widely accepted that the audio is processed faster than the visual stimulus.
 For example, Barde et al. [5] showed that audio cues can reduce reaction time up to 50% for shooting games.
 Therefore, the voice is becoming one of the major input methods of current AR headset and applications.
 Current AR applications and headsets use voice for either controlling or authentication.
 Most AR headsets support speech recognition and voice-based control.
 For instance, HoloLens [2] uses the voice as the intention mechanism to issue a command.
 Besides, voice can also be used for authentication.
-These voice-based authentication applications offer opportunities to attackers who are able to launch a voice-spoofing attack by imitating a victims voice, tone, and speaking style.
-This attack could harm the victims reputation, safety, and property.
-The attacker could scam victims friends and family through fake phone calls and leave fake voice messages, etc.
+These voice-based authentication applications offer opportunities to attackers who are able to launch a voice-spoofing attack by imitating a victim's voice, tone, and speaking style.
+This attack could harm the victim's reputation, safety, and property.